rbngtm1/AWS_Exam/sysops.md

 #### To get list of the client's IP address for ec2 instances placed behind classic load balancer
   * Enable access logs for the ELB.
 ELB provides access logs that capture detailed information about requests sent to your load balancer.

+## Monitoring

+#### Basic: data is available automatically in 5-minute periods at no charge.
+This includes data for the root device volumes for EBS-backed instances.

+#### Detailed: Provisioned IOPS SSD (io1) volumes automatically sends one-minute metrics in CloudWatch.